ucsd-cse230/sp20/lectures/03-haskell-types.md

 ## Pattern matching on Function Inputs

-Very common to do matching on function inputs e.g.
+Very common to do matching on function inputs

 ```haskell
 volume :: Cuboid -> Double